claudiavmbrito/Soteria/README.md

 The main goal of SOTERIA, in addition to providing alternatives to state-of-the-art solutions, is to improve the security of running these workloads in the real world.

 **Warning 1**: This repository is being updated.

 **Warning 2**: This is an academic proof-of-concept prototype and has not received careful code review.
 This implementation is NOT ready for production use.

+**Warning 3**: Please be aware that this proof-of-concept is based on Graphene's implementation v1.0.
+Newer versions may be incompatible.

 -------